 The festival of Purim is celebrated every year on the 14th day of the Hebrew month of Adar.
 It commemorates and celebrates the defeat of Haman’s plot to, according to the Book of Esther (known as the Megillah):

-“destroy, kill and annihilate all the Jews—young and old, women and children—on a single day, the thirteenth day of the twelfth month, the month of Adar, and to plunder their goods.”
+“Letters were sent by courier to all the royal provinces “to destroy, kill and exterminate all Jews, from young to old, including small children and women, on a specific day, the thirteenth day of the twelfth month, the month of Adar, and to seize their goods as plunder.”

 While Purim is celebrated on the 14th day of Adar, Haman’s plot to kill the Jewish people was actually the 13th day.
 Each year, the Festival of Purim serves as a reminder of God’s faithfulness to His people.